Explore this course:

 Course description

 This course covers the drug discovery and design techniques used in the pharmaceutical industry.
-You’ll study topics such as pharmacology, toxicology and genomics as you learn how target molecules to treat specific diseases are identified, characterised and optimised for potential clinical trials.
+You’ll study topics such as pharmacology, toxicology and genomics, as you learn how target molecules to treat specific diseases are identified, characterised and optimised for potential clinical trials.

 Modules

-A selection of modules are available each year - some examples are below.
-There may be changes before you start your course.
+We're revising the curriculum of this course for this year of entry and are in the process of confirming the modules.
+The information on this page gives you an idea of the areas we expect the course to cover.
+There may be changes before you start.
 From May of the year of entry, formal programme regulations will be available in our Programme Regulations Finder.

 Core modules: